How to Use Partner Scoring to Increase Channel ROI

 There is a difference between partner potential and partner performance.
 A partner with $50 million in total revenues and $5 million in sales of your product is very different than a $500 million partner that also sells $5 million of your products.
 The potential for more sales is probably better in the large partner, but the performance of the small partner is better — they are more aligned to you and your product.

-Remember that you only have four levers of partner performance:
+Remember there are four levers of partner performance:

 - A partner can sell more of your products

-- A partner can align with more strategic products instead of end-of-life products
+- A partner can align with more strategic products instead of declining products

 - A partner can favor you or your competition

-But if a partner caps out and performing at their full potential, they will have a tough time generating growth-- unless you can steer them into a new opportunity area.
-That is, the dance partner scoring should let you manage – drive underperforming partners to their potential and steering lower potential partners to better growth opportunities.
+But if a partner caps out and performing at their full potential, they will have a tough time generating growth — unless you can steer them into a new opportunity area.
+Partner scoring gives you the opportunity to incentivize underperforming partners to reach potential and steer lower potential partners to better growth opportunities.

-Your partner scoring model needs to take all this into account.
+Your partner scoring model needs to account for all factors.